cattlepoint/cattlepoint-fictitious-riohealthsysinc/fictitious - rio health systems inc migration.md

 Comprehensive Technical Pitch (Rev 3)
 Prepared for the CTO Cohort, Private Equity Investment Board — 30 July 2025

+Rio Health Systems is a global manufacturer and distributor of healthcare equipment and supplies.
+The company operates manufacturing facilities in Texas, Mexico, and India, with its largest distribution center and headquarters in Dallas.

 ---

 # Table of Contents